Ntsekees/Nahaiwa/grammar/src/morphology/anchoring-slot.md

 ## The Preset Anchoring Tag

-Additionally, a ‘Preset Anchor Tag’ clitic ⟪kʰwaı⟫ may replace or immediately follow a Binding clitic, and set the current clause level as an anchoring point for a following ⟪θu⟫ Binding clitic it C-commands.
+Additionally, a ‘Preset Anchor Tag’ clitic ⟪kʰwaı⟫ may replace or immediately follow a Anchoring clitic, and set the current clause level as an anchoring point for a following ⟪θu⟫ Anchoring clitic it C-commands.

 A related mechanism is that of the ⟪Echo-Resumptive⟫ role, described in the [Other Roles](./roles/other-roles.md) section.